zquestz/omniauth-google-oauth2/README.md

 For more examples please check out `examples/omni_auth.rb`

 NOTE: While developing your application, if you change the scope in the initializer you will need to restart your app server.
-Remember that 'email' and 'profile' scopes are required!
+Remember that either the 'email' or 'profile' scope is required!

 ## Configuration

 You can configure several options, which you pass in to the `provider` method via a hash:

 * `scope`: A comma-separated list of permissions you want to request from the user.
 See the [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground/) for a full list of available permissions.
 Caveats:
   * The `email` and `profile` scopes are used by default.
-By defining your own `scope`, you override these defaults.
-If you need these scopes, don't forget to add them yourself!
+By defining your own `scope`, you override these defaults, but Google requires at least one of `email` or `profile`, so make sure to add at least one of them to your scope!
   * Scopes starting with `https://www.googleapis.com/auth/` do not need that prefix specified.
 So while you can use the smaller scope `books` since that permission starts with the mentioned prefix, you should use the full scope URL `https://docs.google.com/feeds/` to access a user's docs, for example.

 * `redirect_uri`: Override the redirect_uri used by the gem.